 Even if your child isn’t within earshot, you shouldn’t highlight his flaws.
 And even worse, comparing them to someone else.
 There may be behaviors you need to correct, but how do we do it without highlighting the negative?
 Well, it’s not always perfect, but let’s try that conversation from a positive perspective.

 “… I am so surprised!
 Tommy’s room is messy, and I know he can be super organized when he wants to.
-I wonder what’s up with him today… Maybe among his creative play, he just forgot to clean his room.
-I’ll remind him to clean it!”
+I wonder what’s up with him today… Maybe in his creative play, he just forgot to clean his room.
+I’ll remind him to clean it!“

 See the difference?
 This conversation has the same objective: Getting Tommy to clean his room.
-But the first one is highlighting his flaw, and thus dooming him to the “It’s just how he is” statement, while the second one is highly motivational.
+But the first one is highlighting his flaw, thus dooming him to the “It’s just how he is” statement, while the second one is highly motivational.

 #10 Reinforce Positive Behaviors